EGA-SUPREMO/java-homework/README.md

 Developed as part of the [Comprehensive Java Programming Course](https://www.youtube.com/watch?v=U709qY6S9rA&list=PLU8oAlHdN5BktAXdEVCLUYzvDyqRQJ2lk) to practice:

 * [Java coursenotes playground](https://github.com/EGA-SUPREMO/Java-coursenotes-playground): Utilized as a sandbox environment to experiment with course notes and examples.
-* [Java homework](https://github.com/EGA-SUPREMO/java-homework): A project where you can chose which pop-up you'll get using every combination possible of JOptionPane
+* [Java pop-up homework](https://github.com/EGA-SUPREMO/java-homework): A project where you can chose which pop-up you'll get using every combination possible of JOptionPane
 * [Text to number](https://github.com/EGA-SUPREMO/Text-to-number): a project to practice text manipulation and conversion algorithms in Java.
 * [Symmetrical thread](https://github.com/EGA-SUPREMO/symmetrical-thread): Created to explore symmetrical threading techniques covered in the course.
 * [Minecraft command generator ui](https://github.com/EGA-SUPREMO/minecraft-command-generator-ui): Developed to apply Java GUI concepts learned in the course to create a user-friendly Minecraft command generator.